 The drivers listed under the section of Network Adapters inside of the Device Manager might be a cause for this particular.
 You can try to reinstall the network drivers for your motherboard.
 If you recently updated these drivers, roll back and see.
 If you did not, then we suggest you Update these drivers.

 You can troubleshoot further manually by performing a Clean Boot.
 A Clean Boot starts a system with minimal drivers and startup programs.
 When you start the computer in clean boot, the computer starts by using a pre-selected minimal set of drivers and startup programs, and because the computer starts with a minimal set of drivers, some programs may not work as you expected.

 Clean-boot troubleshooting is designed to isolate a performance problem.
 To perform clean-boot troubleshooting, you must disable or enable one process at a time, and then restart the computer after each action.
 If the problem goes away, you know that it was the last process, which was creating the problem.

-In this way, you will be able to find the process or Service which is paying around with your Airplane Mode button.
+In this way, you will be able to find the Process or Service which is playing around with your Airplane Mode button.